 When You Have a Stud

 The most secure way to hang a coat hook, wine rack, picture or other type of wall art is to attach a screw to a stud.
 Studs are pieces of wood beneath drywall that act as the wall’s frame.
 Most structures have vertical studs spaced 16 inches apart.
 You can also find some that run horizontally.
+However, don’t take this as gospel.
+Although most structures are supposed to follow these guidelines, there are times that studs aren’t spaced properly.

 When You Don’t Have a Stud